ajablonsk1/EvolutionGenerator/README.md

 At the start of the simulation the animals are spawned.
 They can move in eight directions, which they choose randomly.

 If the animal come in a field with a grass, it eats it and gain energy.
-Every day animal loses energy and if energy is negative, it dies.
+Every day animal loses energy and if energy is negative, animal dies.

 Every animal has his own genotype.